 However, behind the endearing tale is a bold business story: the couple owns Polimeks, one of Turkey's largest construction companies, responsible for erecting government buildings, sporting complexes and shopping centres.
 While they've delivered hotels for clients before, this is their first personal project – with sister properties planned in Istanbul and the seaside village of Torba.

-Perfect match: modern art is mixed with traditional materials The site they've chosen served at one time as Alacati's open-air cinema.
+The site they've chosen served at one time as Alacati's open-air cinema.
 It's a composite of the town's old stone houses and some new-builds that have been crafted to resemble their older neighbours, all standing around a lush, green lawn in the middle.
 The look is harmonious – and not by accident.

 The hotel was designed around the existing gardens, instead of the reverse.
 The grounds feature bougainvillea-draped perimeter walls, fruit trees and fragrant herb bushes, giving the effect of being in a secret garden.
 This means that whether sitting by the pool, watching birds and butterflies flit in the branches overhead, or sinking a cocktail beneath the sprawling mulberry bush that reaches out across the restaurant's leafy courtyard, nature surrounds you.